-1.2 Other actions (summonses), all of which were instituted out of the Johannesburg High Court, in 2008 by the R&E Group are:

-- 1.2.1 Sixteen claims against one or more of the following defendants: Hendrik Buitendag, John Stratton (a former director of JCI), Charles Cornwall (a former director of JCI), Lieben Swanevelder (the former group accountant of JCI), Lunga Nowana (a former director of R&E and a director of Equitant Trading (Pty) Limited) and Chris Lamprecht (a former financial director of R&E, JCI and Gold Fields) based on the alleged theft of shares belonging to the R&E Group; alternatively, the void issue and allotment of shares in R&E's issued share capital for no value.
-The action is defended, and its status remains unchanged since R&E's previous legal report. - 1.2.2 Claims against Bookmark Holdings (Pty) Ltd, Sello Rasathaba and Chris Lamprecht relating to the alleged cover-up of various RRL share thefts and the damages which flowed therefrom.
-The action is defended, and its status remains unchanged since R&E's previous legal report. - 1.2.3 Claims against Hendrik Buitendag, Chris Lamprecht and John Stratton relating to a trading account ostensibly conducted by R&E at a firm of stockbrokers known as Tlotlisa Securities (Pty) Limited, which is alleged to have been used for the scrip lending/borrowing of shares for the benefit of the JCI Group and others associated with it.
-The action is defended, and its status remains unchanged since R&E's previous legal report. - 1.2.4 Claims against Patricia Beale, a former company secretary of JCI, comprising of seven claims.
-The action is defended, and its status remains unchanged since R&E's previous legal report. - 1.2.5 In March 2009, R&E and its subsidiary, First Wesgold Mining (Pty) Ltd issued summons out of the Western Cape Division of the High Court, Cape Town, against Brett Kebble's estate.
-Due to the insolvency of the estate there is no prospect of any recovery.
+- 2. Other actions by way of summonses were instituted out of the Johannesburg High Court, in 2008 by the R&E Group: - 1. sixteen claims against one or more of the following defendants: Hendrik Buitendag, John Stratton (a former director of JCI), Charles Cornwall (a former director of JCI), Lieben Swanevelder (the former group accountant of JCI), Lunga Nowana (a former director of R&E and a director of Equitant Trading (Pty) Limited) and Chris Lamprecht (a former financial director of R&E, JCI and Gold Fields) based on the alleged theft of shares belonging to the R&E Group; alternatively, the void issue and allotment of shares in R&E's issued share capital for no value.
+The action is defended, and its status remains unchanged since R&E's previous legal report. - 2. claims against Bookmark Holdings (Pty) Ltd, Sello Rasathaba and Chris Lamprecht relating to the alleged cover-up of various RRL share thefts and the damages which flowed therefrom.
+The action is defended, and its status remains unchanged since R&E's previous legal report. - 3. claims against Hendrik Buitendag, Chris Lamprecht and John Stratton relating to a trading account ostensibly conducted by R&E at a firm of stockbrokers known as Tlotlisa Securities (Pty) Limited, which is alleged to have been used for the scrip lending/borrowing of shares for the benefit of the JCI Group and others associated with it.
+The action is defended, and its status remains unchanged since R&E's previous legal report. - 4. claims against Patricia Beale, a former company secretary of JCI, comprising of seven claims.
+The action is defended, and its status remains unchanged since R&E's previous legal report. - 5.
+In March 2009, R&E and its subsidiary, First Wesgold Mining (Pty) Ltd issued summons out of the Western Cape Division of the High Court, Cape Town, against Brett Kebble's estate.
+Due to the insolvency of the estate there was no prospect of any recovery and the matter is